 Why Tracking Matters (And When It Doesn't)

-But if you struggle with consistency, lose momentum halfway through projects, or need external accountability to keep going, tracking can genuinely help.
-Seeing visible progress (especially streaks and charts) makes it harder to quit.
+But if you struggle with consistency, lose momentum halfway through projects, or need external accountability to keep going, a streak counter makes quitting feel like a visible loss.
+Seeing progress in charts makes it harder to stop.

 What Actually Matters in a Tracker